marticliment/Youtube-TV-Client/README.md

 # <img src="https://raw.githubusercontent.com/marticliment/YouTube-TV-Client/main/Assets/StoreLogo.png" height="40">YouTube TV Client for PC [UNOFFICIAL]
-A **UNIOFFICIAL** TubeTV: a YouTube TV Client for devices running Windows.
+A **UNOFFICIAL** TubeTV: a YouTube TV Client for devices running Windows.
 This UWP application is a simple WebView2 frame that uses a custom User Agent String, emulating a Smart TV.

-**DISCLAIMER: This project is not related with Google at all.
-All YouTube logos and other symbols are their property, and should be used according to their terms.
+**DISCLAIMER: This project is not related to Google at all.
+All YouTube logos and other symbols are their property and should be used according to their terms.
 I am not affiliated with Google.**

 ![image](https://github.com/marticliment/Youtube-TV-Client/assets/53119851/76d179b3-c5cf-4aca-b217-88de48122e13)